 You should also note that many realtors will require video and photo editing skills, as well as a portfolio of your previous work.

 There is also the option of starting your own drone business for real estate, which we’ll cover in a different article.

 Farmers are now starting to increase their daily yields by using drones to survey their fields and pinpoint which areas of crops need more attention.

 Your work here will be mostly straightforward since there is no video editing involved whatsoever.
 The deliverable you’ll be giving to the farmers after surveying their crops is called a Normalized Difference Vegetation Index map (NDVI).

 These maps are used to identify the plants that need more care and there are many software that makes generating these maps a seamless process.

-You need however to have some basic knowledge about agriculture and farming.
-Not only will it help you be better at the job, but also give you an edge over other drone pilots who choose agriculture as their niche.
+You need, however, to have some basic knowledge of agriculture and farming.
+Not only will it help you be better at the job, but it will also give you an edge over other drone pilots who choose agriculture as their niche.

 This video series on youtube is a perfect starting point if you want to get started in agriculture as a drone pilot:

 This is a field where demand is getting higher and higher for drone pilots.
 A study done by the American Association of State Highway and Transportation Officials has concluded that more than 35 states are now using drones in their inspection routines.